nNicho/nNicho/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on several Minecraft Hacked Clients
+- 🔭 I’m currently working on a few minecraft clients
-- 🌱 I’m currently learning Java, Kotlin, JS, etc
+- 🌱 I’m currently learning Java, HTML, and CS
 -->